Buying a house? What do the new Central Bank mortgage regulations mean for you? How can you still get a mortgage? What can you do to help the process?

 How and when is the rebate paid?

-The exact workings of the scheme are yet to be announced but it is envisaged that if you close on the new property before 31 December 2016 you will make a tax return directly with the Revenue Commissioners in the new year and claim back the rebate from them.
-After the 1 January 2017, it is expected that the tax rebate will be paid directly to the builder/developer therefore reducing the deposit that you will require for the purchase of the property.
+The exact workings of the scheme are yet to be announced but it is envisaged that if you close on the new property before 31 December in a given year you will make a tax return directly with the Revenue Commissioners in the new year and claim back the rebate from them.
+After the 1 January in the subsequent year, it is expected that the tax rebate will be paid directly to the builder/developer therefore reducing the deposit that you will require for the purchase of the property.

 TEN STEP GUIDE TO GETTING A MORTGAGE